arinakonnova/optical-music-recognition/README.md

 using only traditional computer vision methods.
 The system primarily works through template matching using OpenCV's matchTemplate function.

-Our system uses the following modules and libraries: sys, cv2, numpy, and midiutil.
+Our system uses the following modules and libraries:
+-sys,
+-cv2,
+-numpy,
+-midiutil.

 These should be installed before running the project.
 To run a piece of sheet music through our system, the terminal command from the optical-music-recognition directory is:
 % python file/path/to/omr/directory/main.py ressource/sheet/file-name.png
+Example:

+python main.py ressource/sheet/odetojoy-ph.png

+Once the script was run, press any key to close windows displayed, and you can now read the output.mid file.